GEOG 863:

 1. This is a web-based means of uploading files to your web space.

-2. If you check out the Dashboard (click "Manage") then you'll see a few icons - try File Manager and it'll show you your folders - public_html is where you'll be putting your html, js and css files later in the class.
-A bit like Windows Explorer or Finder on a Mac you can click on the folder names on the left and create new folders with the icons in the top right.
-I'd suggest a folder per lesson to keep everything neat and tidy.
+2. Login and go to your site dashboard under Accounts.
+Click the File Manager button and it'll show you your folders - htdocs is where you'll be putting your html, js and css files later in the class.
+After browsing into the htdocs folder, you can use the buttons running along the bottom of the page to upload files, create new folders, etc. I'd suggest a folder per lesson to keep everything neat and tidy.

 You may encounter some web publishing tutorials that recommend you set up a blog.
 Blogs are preferable to a plain personal web page for most students because blogging software provides page authoring tools that simplify the publishing process.
 However, for this course, you should avoid setting up a blog.
 You will need to be able to write your own HTML from scratch and the blogging tools will only complicate matters.